sourceallies/beanoh/readme.txt

 == Best Practices
 1. Ignore classes annotated with @Component explicitly rather than by package.
-For example if you run 'assertComponentsInContext("com.sourceallies");' and it fails on a bean "com.sourceallies.something.Anything" in a dependant jar that you do not want to add to your context.
+For example if you run 'assertComponentsInContext("com.sourceallies");' and it fails on a bean "com.sourceallies.something.Anything" in a dependent jar that you do not want to add to your context.
 Add 'ignoreClassName("com.sourceallies.something.Anything");' to your test method instead of 'ignorePackages("com.sourceallies.something");'.
 The method